AnabilHoque/MixtureOfGaussiansApples/README.md

 - Part D: For the test image with a ground-truth mask, we quantify and report our result.
 This is done by applying a range of thresholds to the posterior to produce sets of {True Positives
  (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN)} and using an ROC curve.
 - Part E: We report qualitative and quantitative results for extra test images found in the testApples/myTests folder.
-- We describe why we should be using three separate sets of files: a training set, a validation set, and a test set.
+- Part D: We describe why we should be using three separate sets of files: a training set, a validation set, and a test set.